emotion-js/emotion/docs/composition.md

 const flexWrap = props => css`
-  flex-wrap: ${props.wrap};
+  flex-wrap: ${props.wrap ? 'wrap' : 'nowrap'};
 `

-// You can compose with use multiple classes const ColumnCenteredComponent = styled.div`
+// You can compose with multiple classes const ColumnCenteredComponent = styled.div`
   ${flexCenter};
   ${flexWrap};
 `

-// composition can get very powerful because the styles are expanded where you interpolate
+// Composition can be very powerful.
+For example, styles are expanded where you interpolate,
-// for example, this class still has flex-direction: column; since
+// so the following class has flex-direction: column because ${flexCenter} is interpolated
-// the style is interpolated after the flex-direction: row;
+// after flex-direction: row
 const stillColumn = css`
   flex-direction: row;
   ${flexCenter}
 `

-// you can compose styles in nested selectors too const cls = css`
+// Nested composing is supported const cls = css`
   & .flex {
       ${flexCenter};